warestack/cc/Class 2/Lab2.1 Introduction to NodeJS.md

 > You should run this tutorial on your personal computer :white_check_mark:

 2. Here, you will find the commands and scripts that I created in this video.
-Assuming that you already installed NodeJS on your personal computer, and you are already in your project folder, you can initialise a NodeJS application using the following script.
+Assuming that you already installed Node.js on your personal computer, and you are already in your project folder, you can initialise a Node.js application using the following script.

 ```shell
 $ npm init